-Known to be the first democratically elected president in Taiwan, Lee Teng-Hui’s life passed through 3 eras of modern Taiwan: Japanese Era, White Terror Era, and democratized Taiwan.
+Known to be the first democratically elected president in Taiwan, Lee Teng-Hui’s life passed through three eras of modern Taiwan: Japanese Era, White Terror Era, and democratized Taiwan.

-Growing up in Taiwan under Japanese colonization, Lee Teng-Hui attained his bachelors, masters and phD in agricultural economics.
-Through an effort to bring up local Taiwanese talent, Chiang Ching-Kuo selected Teng-Hui to be vice-president.
-In the Chinese Nationalist Party (KMT,) Lee Teng-Hui became the second highest power in the party and state.
-After Ching-Kuo’s death in 1988, through line of succession, Lee Teng-Hui became president of the Republic of China.
+Lee quickly caught the attention of President Chiang Ching-Kuo for his skills and achievements.
+Through an effort to promote more local Taiwanese talent, Chiang Ching-Kuo elected Teng-Hui to serve as his vice-president.
+In the Chinese Nationalist Party (KMT), Lee Teng-Hui became the second highest power in the party and state.
+After Ching-Kuo’s death in 1988, Lee Teng-Hui succeeded his position as president of the Republic of China.

-Days before Teng-Hui’s inauguration, student gathered at the Chiang Kai-Shek memorial to protest the governmental proceedings and wanted a political reform.
+Days before Teng-Hui’s inauguration, students gathered at the Chiang Kai-Shek memorial to protest the governmental proceedings and wanted a political reform.
 This was the Wild Lily Student Movement.

 In 1996, the first democratic election for president went underway and was won by president Lee Teng-Hui.

 Later in 2001, accused of splitting the KMT and causing the party to lose the 2000 presidential election, Teng-Hui’s party membership was revoked.
 Since then, Teng-Hui has been a strong voice for Taiwan independence and self-determination.

 Lee Teng-hui – The First Chinese Democracy by Public Television Service

 Taiwan History – Lee Teng-Hui by Formosa Television